 Everything you need to know about Liverpool John Moores University’s student life and wellbeing support

-There are more than 100 university clubs and societies.
-The social and cultural scene in Liverpool itself is hard to beat.
-The two-storey Sport Building’s facilities include an eight-court sports hall, two multipurpose halls and a two-floor gym with 120 stations.
+The social and cultural scene in Liverpool is hard to beat, and there are more than 100 university clubs and societies.
+The two-storey Sport Building has facilities including an eight-court sports hall and a gym with 120 stations.
 There are more than 35 sports clubs to join and LJMU fields teams in the British Universities and Colleges (Bucs) league.
-Outdoor pitches at IM Marsh — the university’s former campus in the south of the city — are part of the development master plan.
+LJMU is working in partnership with organisations in the city to improve mental health provision, with a view to introducing on-campus services.

 What do the students say?